Fowlerma32/cat-adventure/README.md

 **How to download:**
   - Download Godot
   - Clone the GitHub
   - Import the project into Godot
+  - Run the game

 **How to Play:**
   - Use WASD or the arrow keys to move